Lava-Pals/bl-unofficial-docs/content/index.md

 ---

 > [!INFO] We've moved!
-> This site has been superseded by the new [BONELAB Guide Index](https://lava-pals.github.io/bl-guide-index), and is not being updated.
-All information will remain here indefinitely so that people can continue to reference these pages.
-Come check out or new home though!
+> We're now over at the [BONELAB Guide Index!](https://lava-pals.github.io/bl-guide-index) This repository isn't being updated.
+All information will remain here indefinitely to maintain old links.
+Come check out our new home though!

 Welcome to BONELAB Unofficial Docs site!
 This is a community ran project that contains information and guides to assist you with creating SDK mods.